sodabubblewine/sodabubblewine.github.io/README.md

 ```
 Where did all those other zeros go that we concatenated together?
 How is it that we only got a single zero when we decoded the encoded tree?

 After the encoder checks that the string is empty it peeks at the top of the stack and returns it as the result.
 Since there are no ones in that concatenation, there are no pairs made out of the nil trees on the stack (of which there are four before it shows us the top nil).

 There's nothing wrong with the beta encoder except that we can make a new one that doesn't leave anything on the stack.
 Presumably, doing so will give us some new ways of abbreviating binary trees as bit strings!
-The simplest change is pair up everything that's left on the stack and then return that.
+The simplest change is to pair up everything that's left on the stack and then return that.
 ```
 let pairUpEverything = stack =>
   isEmptyStack(pop(stack)) ? topOf(stack)